METALS-Copper slides as equity markets rout rattles investors

 * OPEN INTEREST: Market open interest on Shanghai copper fell to 495.476 lots on Thursday, the lowest since Feb.
 9, 2017, in a sign that money is leaving the market.

-* OTHER METALS: LME nickel fell more than 2 percent to its weakest since late December, while aluminium fell nearly 1 percent to its weakest since early April.
+* OTHER METALS: LME nickel fell more than 2 percent to its weakest since late December and was last bid down 2.3 percent in rings at $11,875, while aluminium fell nearly 1 percent to its weakest since last August and was last bid down 0.9 percent in rings at $1,977.

 “Aluminium production appears to be being cut back in China due to the current weak margins.
 Lower production, which should result in lower Chinese exports, is likely to shore up aluminium prices.
 The LME (price) has nonetheless dipped below $2,000 per tonne,” Commerzbank analysts said in a note.